jinyi12/academic-kickstart/content/authors/arianaqyp/_index.md

 ---
 # Display name
-title: Ariana Quek Yen Peng
+title: Jin Yi Yong

+authors: jinyiyong

 # Is this the primary user of the site?
 superuser: true